 For instance, imagine being on a sales call and wanting to follow-up with a prospect.
 The prospect's information is fresh on your mind on the call and you want to ensure you get in touch with them ASAP, but that doesn't mean you should bombard them with a message right away.

 Using Boomerang, you could draft your follow-up response right after the call, but schedule it to go out at time convenient for you and the prospect.
 This shows you invested time in communicating with them without seeming too forceful.

 (Note: The little orange sign you see next to "Untracked" is my Sidekick extension that I can check to get notified if someone opens my emails.)

 Sales Search is another Chrome extension.
 Rather than copying and pasting terms you find on a prospect's site or any other location into a search engine, you can simply highlight the key phrase and right-click to search for more information around it.

 For example, you land on HubSpot's site and want to learn more about social media.
 All you have to do is highlight the words "social media," right-click, and use the extension's search options to get further insight.

 Ryan McDonald, a channel BDR at HubSpot, says Sales Search is "helpful when looking at leads in Salesforce because you can just highlight the name in the lead record and quickly pull up their LinkedIn profile."

-While there are many sales tools available, we wanted to give you insight into seven free ones that can help your sales team become effective, informed sellers.
+While there are many sales tools available, we wanted to give you insight into eight free ones that can help your sales team become effective, informed sellers.
 If you know of any additional free tools, share them in the comments below!